 When Saudi Arabian Crown Prince Mohammad bin Salman proposed building a 110-mile linear megacity called the Line in the middle of the desert near the border of Jordan and Egypt in 2020—the centerpiece of a vast new planned city called Neom accommodating 9 million residents—a dozen of the world’s most prestigious architecture firms signed up.
-Now, five years later, the idea has run into the sand, literally with the Saudi government having a change of heart announcing the $1.5 trillion project will be downscaled drastically.
+Now, five years later, the idea has run into the sand, literally, with the Saudi government having a change of heart announcing the $1.5 trillion project will be downscaled drastically.
 And so, the assigned architects are now working on redesigning the megastructure into a more modest, and radically changed project - from metropolis to a hub for data centers to serve the AI industry.
-The idea, however, seems to have been unrealistic from the start.
-Expert analysis by Oxford University's Saïd Business School suggests megaprojects are often commissioned for the wrong reason ("unchecked motivations") and due to their size and complexity, are pre-determined to systemic failure.
-Moreover, did big ego, including the architects', get in the way ("lack of ego-control")?
-That is, design should be driven by best-practices, rather than ego.
+The megacity idea, however, was, due to is complexity and construction costs, unrealistic from the start.
+More generally, expert analysis by Oxford University's Saïd Business School suggests megaprojects are often commissioned for the wrong reason ("unchecked motivations") and, due to their size and complexity, are pre-determined to systemic failure.
+As for motivation, then, did big ego, including the architects', get in the way ("lack of ego-control")?
+If so, does the retreat of the megaproject exemplify design driven by hype rather than evidence-based practice.
+For example, Neom's presentation videos were a masterclass in rendering a seductive utopia.
+More contentious, the Saudi decision may reflect how the planning of Arab cities responds to globalism: That is, does "new Arab urbanism" differ significantly from colonialism, that is, the intrusion of a Western lifestyle? http://ndl.ethernet.edu.et/bitstream/123456789/20950/1/11.pdf

 No comments: